gekographe/cv-1/README.md

   - Version control with git and GitHub
   - JavaScript and jQuery
   - HTML5 and CSS3
+  - Twitter Bootstrap with Rails
   - ERB, Haml and Sass
-  - Experience with APIs including Twilio, Stripe and Pusher
+  - Experience with APIs including Twilio and Stripe
   - Deployment to Heroku

 ### Makers Academy